google/blockly/package/README.md

 ### Importing Blockly

-When you import Blockly with ``import * as Blockly from 'blockly';`` you'll getting the default modules: Blockly core, Blockly built-in blocks, the JavaScript generator and the English lang files.
+When you import Blockly with ``import * as Blockly from 'blockly';`` you'll get the default modules:
+Blockly core, Blockly built-in blocks, the JavaScript generator and the English lang files.

 If you need more flexibility, you'll want to define your imports more carefully: